 - Nutty notes

 If you are a fan of nuts, then consider including hemp seeds on your list.
-The seeds have nutty flavor due to pyrroline and pyrazines, which are also found in dark chocolate and coffee.
-Hemp seeds also have an undertone of the pine nuts.
+The seeds have a nutty flavor due to pyrroline and pyrazines, also found in dark chocolate and coffee.
+Hemp seeds also have an undertone of pine nuts.
 It is the effect of a blend of nutty constituents with wood, piquant and green notes.

 - A Bean-like Aroma

-The blend of green and woody compounds that resembles a bell pepper adds a beany flavor to the hemp seeds.
+The blend of green and woody compounds resembling bell pepper adds flavor to the hemp seeds.
 Besides, an undertone of maple and caramel odor links to the exceptional hemp seeds taste.

 - Comforting Aftertaste

-Hemp seeds give you a well-rounded mouth-feel.
-Different acids and aldehydes give the hemp seeds an additional citrusy hint similar to the taste in lemon.
+Hemp seeds give you a well-rounded mouthfeel.
+Different acids and aldehydes give the hemp seeds an additional citrusy hint similar to the taste of lemon.

 Different Ways to Consume the Seeds